abhineet-agarwal/double-barrier-tunneling/README.md

 These are the simulations I designed to understand how wave functions evolve under single barrier and double barrier envinronments when I started working under Prof. Swaroop Ganguly.
+I observed resonant tunneling phenomenon and studied how it can be exploited for our project on designing a quantum electronic nose.